deavid/irpc/specification.markdown

 The first character of a message is the message type.
 Probably we can have up to 90 message types, but actually we're using mainly two:

-1. message type command `!`: A request to the other part of the connection.
+1. message type *execute* `!`: A request to the other part of the connection.
-2. message type response `>`: A response to a previous command from the other end.
+2. message type *answer* `>`: A response to a previous command from the other end.

 Each message type can have its own format and decoders, but generally they share the same structure.
 Generally, all messages have several fields separated by tabs